What are The Fundamental Rights?

 10 shares

-According to Indian Constitution, 6 fundamental rights are Right to Equality, the Right to Freedom, Right against exploitation, Right to Freedom of Religion, Educational and Cultural Rights, and Right to Constitutional Remedies.
-These rights are protected by the Supreme Court of India.
+According to the Indian Constitution, the 6 Fundamental Rights are Right to Equality, the Right to Freedom, Right against exploitation, Right to Freedom of Religion, Educational and Cultural Rights, and Right to Constitutional Remedies.
+Moreover, these Rights are protected by the Supreme Court of India.
 Every citizen of India gets these rights by the time they become a citizen of the country.

-We have mentioned the fundamental rights given to Indian citizens according to the constitution of India.
+Furthermore, the Fundamental Rights are given to Indian citizens according to the Constitution of India are:

-Earlier, the Right to property was part of fundamental rights but it was removed after the 44th constitutional amendment act of 1978.
-This right is now part of legal rights.
-Below, we have mentioned the rights with an explanation.
+Earlier, the Right to Property was part of Fundamental Rights but it was removed after the 44th Constitutional Amendment Act of 1978.
+Additionally, this right is now part of legal rights.

 Right to Equality